 In order to complete Children and Young Individual’s Positive Behaviour - Certificate in Teaching Assistant Level 3 successfully, all students are required to complete a series of assignments.
 The completed assignments must be submitted via the online portal.
 Your instructor will review and evaluate your work and provide your feedback based on how well you have completed your assignments.

-While the submission of your assignment is compulsory for you to get your ABC Awards accredited certification, you can also receive another CPD & iAP accredited, free e-certificate if you take a 20 multiple choice exam
+While the submission of your assignment is compulsory for you to get your Quality Licence Scheme certification, you can also receive another CPD & iAP, free e-certificate if you take a 20 multiple choice exam

 |Common Career Paths For Teaching Assistant|